Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 Because supposedly we are what we eat…

-Did you know that the average grocery shop stocks roughly 32,000 different products which we humans love to devour, and we take an average of 2% of our lives checking out those grocery aisles to see what we can consume to ensure our 35 tons of food is completed by the end of our lives?
+Did you know that the average grocery shop stocks roughly 32,000 different products that we humans love to devour, and we take an average of 2% of our lives checking out those grocery aisles to see what we can consume to ensure our 35 tons of food is completed by the end of our lives?

 As humans, we intensively manage our sustenance sources and shape them to feed our needs and desires, which ultimately affect the environment on a global scale.